-The MSc in Blockchain – Distributed Ledger Technologies has been developed by Technology Ireland ICT Skillnet, a non-profit body co-funded by Skillnet Ireland, in collaboration with the School of Computing at Dublin City University.
+The Master of Science in Computing (Blockchain – Distributed Ledger Technologies) has been developed by Technology Ireland ICT Skillnet, a non-profit body co-funded by Skillnet Ireland, in collaboration with the School of Computing at Dublin City University.

 The aspiration is that the master’s degree will help enhance the country’s blockchain skills and talent pool, enabling Ireland to become a global leader in blockchain technology.
 For that reason, the program is aimed at IT professionals already in employment in Republic of Ireland registered companies.

 “The lack of technical Blockchain skills is of national and international concern as it is a significant inhibitor to Blockchain adoption in companies across key industries including manufacturing, supply-chain, health, food, aviation, finance and the public sector.
 This new Master’s will provide Ireland with a real opportunity to upskill our already excellent IT professionals, preparing them for jobs of the future.”Dave Feenan, Acting Network Manager for Technology Ireland ICT Skillnet